Originally Posted: Dec 18, 2015

 It was the summer before senior year.
-My parents and I had traveled across the United States to take a tour of 11 colleges in 10 days, and I, honestly, had no idea what to expect.
+My parents and I had traveled across the United States to take a tour of 11 colleges in 10 days, and honestly, I had no idea what to expect.
 All I knew was that I was going to sit through almost a dozen tours and information sessions, collect more pamphlets than I could fit in my suitcase home, and, if I was lucky, find some schools that I could see myself attending.
 I’m glad to report, however, that college visits can include more than just speeches on financial aid that all blur together, or serious foot cramps from trekking up that one hill to see the dorms.
 If you’re organized and proactive, you can have a great time on these visits, and even find the college of your dreams.
 Check out these tips to make these exciting trips just a little bit less overwhelming.

+Try to visit colleges even if you're only vaguely interested in them.
 Of the 11 colleges I visited that summer, only six made it to my final list of applications.
 I wasn’t very interested in some of the schools and only visited because their location was convenient or because they were especially prestigious.
 But touring campuses that I could never see myself living on ended up helping me in the long run.
 It helped me confirm what I didn’t want in a college and gave me a way to compare different types of schools.
 I saw them all—large and small, stringent core classes and open curriculum, vibrant Greek life and quiet studiousness—and by the end of it, I knew my “type.”
 I was able to pick and choose colleges to apply to and was confident that I liked the traits of each school.

 2. Always ask questions